eilw/Makers-wkend-challenges/README.md

 Requirements to do
 -----
+* user can see how many tasks are remaining
+* a user can edit a task
+* A user can show/hide the completed tasks
 * A completed task is sent to the database, where the information is stored
 * Changes to the tasks are stored, so when the user returns, the todos are the same(completed/not completed)

-* A user can show/hide the completed tasks
 * A user can create multiple projects
 * Only one api serves the projects and todos
 * A user can select a specific project